Customer Loyalty Programs

 Customer Involvement as a Brand Ambassador

 Using the customer for customer loyalty is a move that should not be overlooked.
-As a rule, one trusts the experiences and recommendations of an acquaintance or relative more than the advertising promises of a company.
+As a rule, one trusts the experiences and recommendations of an acquaintance or relative more than a company’s advertising promises.
 Therefore, each company should take advantage of a buyer’s multiplier role and the potential of referral marketing.
 This is possible, for example, by awarding collection points or discounts for writing a review.

 Controlling Customer Loyalty Programs